wangbingjie/blast/docs/developer_guide/dev_task_runner.rst

     You need to add your new task and its name into :code:`app/host/fixtures/initial/setup_tasks.yaml` making sure the return of
     task_name matches the name field in the fixture.
-This will ensure blast registers your task on start up.
+This will ensure Blast registers your task on start up.